argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 This is an example of built-in grouping.

+WARNING: The spec/syntax not been finalized yet.
+Please tell us how you think it should work!

 There are four mandatory fields:

 * `key` A string expression that returns the message's key